 This is currently the only big short of Kuvari in all of our EU records.
 Kuvari appears only sporadically with big shorts and Carillion is among their previous big shorts.

-Know what influential investors and activists do.
+Discover what influential investors and activists do.
 Cancel anytime.
-Join Breakout POINT.
+Sign up for Breakout Point!

 FAQ | Q: Can I publish parts of above data and analytics in an article?
 A: As long as you reference our work in your article - yes, you can.